Content navigation:

 A business might choose to set the price below the market, potentially incurring a loss, with the expectation that customers will purchase other products from them once exposed to additional offerings.
 The profitability of these other products can then offset the economic loss incurred on the below-market-priced product, a strategy commonly known as a loss leader.

 Alternatively, a business can opt to charge the same price as its competitors or adhere to the prevailing market price.
-Despite selling an equivalent product at an equivalent price, the business may still seek to differentiate itself through strategic marketing efforts.
+Despite trading an equivalent product at an equivalent price, the business may still seek to differentiate itself through strategic marketing efforts.
+Now, let's find out what is competitive price strategy.
+What is obvious is that being aware of the competitive pricing definition is not enough.

 Why Is a Competitive Pricing Strategy Important for Price Comparison Analysis?

-According to 2022 Statista research, more than 82% of buyers compare the offers of several stores in search of a better bargain.
+According Statista research, up to 84% of buyers compare competitors prices of several stores in search of a better bargain.
 Retailers who can collect and analyze market data, map their position against competitors, and offer optimal prices are the companies that catch these buyers’ eyes first and foremost.

 Competitive pricing is a strategy that helps businesses attract more customers by optimizing prices using competitor products and pricing data.
 A successful pricing analysis can significantly increase sales, result in better cooperation with suppliers, and boost revenue.